GilbertLabUCSF/CanDI/README.rst

 Package Installation
 --------------------

-CanDI is now available on `PyPI <https://pypi.org/project/pyCanDI/>`_ and can be installed with pip:
+CanDI is now available on `PyPI <https://pypi.org/project/PyCanDI/>`_ and can be installed with pip:

 .. code:: bash

-   pip install CanDI
+   pip install PyCanDI

 ___
 For the latest version (development version) install from GitHub: